 Check-In at Target Field

-Within MLB.com At The Ballpark, fans can check-in to every game they attend at Target Field, unlocking offers, rewards and exclusive Twins content.
-Each check-in from At The Ballpark may be shared directly from the app to social media friends and followers across Twitter, Facebook and Foursquare and will be added to My Journal, a personal archive and statistics from Target Field games attended.
+Within the MLB.com Ballpark app, fans can check-in to every game they attend at Target Field, unlocking offers, rewards and exclusive Twins content.
+Each check-in from the Ballpark app may be shared directly from the app to social media friends and followers across Twitter, Facebook and Foursquare and will be added to My Journal, a personal archive and statistics from Target Field games attended.
 New in 2013, fans will be able to upload and share photos for every game attended.